fbpx

 I am in pain.
 Can I take medication or should I not take anything while breastfeeding?

-If you have pain, you will have been prescribed medication: analgesics and anti-inflammatories that are compatible with breastfeeding, will help you feel better and find more comfortable positions to breastfeed.
-Most medicines are compatible with breastfeeding, whenever you have doubts about a medicine or treatment you can access the website of APILAM pediatricians: www.e-lactancia.org and consult the compatibility.
+If you have pain, you will have been prescribed medication: analgesics and anti-inflammatories that are compatible with breastfeeding will help you feel better and find more comfortable positions to breastfeed.
+Most medicines are compatible with breastfeeding; whenever you have doubts about a medicine or treatment, you can access the website of APILAM pediatricians: www.e-lactancia.org and consult the compatibility.

 Will it take me longer to have milk?

 No, C-section does not delay milk flow.
-It is a widespread myth that creates many fears, because if the milk takes longer to rise, what will the baby eat those days?
+It is a widespread myth that creates many fears because if the milk takes longer to rise, what will the baby eat those days?

 Before we give birth, we already produce colostrum.
 When the placenta separates from the uterus, the mechanism that will generate the change from colostrum to milk is activated.
-This change is produced by the separation of the placenta from the uterus and this happens both in a vaginal delivery and in a caesarean section.
+This change is produced by the separation of the placenta from the uterus, and this happens both in a vaginal delivery and in a cesarean section.
 So even if you have had a C-section, you will have milk within 48-72 hours after the birth of your baby.
 What can hinder milk flow is the separation of mother and baby during the first few hours after delivery.
 This is one of the reasons why it is so important to keep skin-to-skin with our baby as much as possible.

-I’m very tired, I don’t know if I’ll be able to…
+I’m very tired; I don’t know if I’ll be able to…

 Breastfeeding can be very hard for any mother.
 The fact that you’ve had surgery doesn’t usually help you feel strong and energetic enough to face the process.
 It is very common for us to feel physically and mentally exhausted before we start.

 We can think of breastfeeding as a long-distance race.
-This has just begun and the beginning, as in everything, is the most complicated.
-The first thing you need is a lot of help, to get close to the baby, to place him, to rest, to eat … Set reasonable goals and think only of the day-to-day.
+This has just begun, and the beginning, as in everything, is the most complicated.
+The first thing you need is a lot of help to get close to the baby, to place him, to rest, to eat … Set reasonable goals and think only of the day-to-day.

-In short, breastfeeding after a c-section is possible, but it will be necessary to have a lot of help from both family and the healthcare professionals that accompany us.
+In short, breastfeeding after a c-section is possible, but it will be necessary to have a lot of help from both family and the healthcare professionals who accompany us.
 Little by little, we will be recovering physically and getting security to continue with our baby and our breastfeeding.

 Do you have any other questions?

-You can find more information about all things breastfeeding in our free app, LactApp for iPhone or Android.
+You can find more information about all things breastfeeding in our free app, LactApp, for iPhone or Android.
 In the contact section of the app, you can find an in-app consultation channel where our experts will answer your questions.

 Leave a Reply